Sintra: A Tale of Two Castles

-We’re standing on a mountaintop west of Portugal.
+We’re standing on a mountaintop west of Lisbon.
 We’ve lucked out.
 It’s one of those perfect days when the blue sky extends all the way to the horizon.

 To get here, we drove west from Lisbon to Sintra, parked the car, walked partially up the hill, stopped to think about it, hired a mototaxi, arrived at the ticket booth of Pena Palace and climbed the final path to the entrance.
 This is not an easy place to get to but no good view comes without a cost.